 The board of directors may, with the approval of the shareholders of the Company, grant the share options in excess of the 10% limit to the eligible participants.
 In such situation, the Company is required to issue a circular to the shareholders containing a generic description of the eligible participants who may be granted such share options, the number and terms of such share options to be granted and the purpose of granting such share options to the eligible participants with an explanation of how the terms of the share options will serve the purpose.
 The total number of shares of the Company which may be issued upon the exercise of all outstanding share options granted and yet to be exercised under the Scheme or any other share option scheme adopted by the Company shall not exceed 30% of the shares of the Company for the issue from time to time.
-No share options may be granted under the Scheme or any other share option scheme adopted by the Company if it will result the limit to be exceeded.
+No share options may be granted under the Scheme or any other share options is options may be granted under the Scheme or any other share options is the issue the limit to be exceeded.